After our first two nights in Rome where we "suspended" our vegan diet to try…

 From the Trevi Fountains we took a five-minute walk through some side streets to reach our next stop; the Pantheon.

 Even today, almost 2000 years after its construction, the Pantheon is a remarkable building to see and is a striking reminder of the architecture of the great Roman Empire.
-The word Pantheon is a Greek adjective meaning “honor all Gods”.
+The word Pantheon is a Greek adjective meaning “honour all Gods”.
 The first Pantheon was believed to have been built in 27 BC during the reign of Emperor Augustus.
 After suffering calamities the Pantheon had several revisions before the building we see today was constructed by Hadrian in 120 AD.

 The Pantheon was first built as a temple to all gods, before being the first pagan temple to be converted into a church in the year 609, which saved it from being destroyed during the Middle Ages.
 What is more amazing is how the Pantheon survived the onslaught of barbarian raids when the rest of the monuments of ancient Rome did not.